spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_carbonFootprint |
 | **Expected Value** | Numerical value representing kg of CO2 equivalent                                    |

----

 ##### 6.1.2.3 carbonFootprintPerformanceClass {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerformanceClass}

-The *carbonFootprintPerformanceClass* indicates the performance class of the battery in terms of its carbon footprint, with category A being the best class with the lowest lifecycle impact.
+The `carbonFootprintPerformanceClass` indicates the performance class of the battery in terms of its carbon footprint, with category A being the best class with the lowest lifecycle impact.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|